 We usually open the list for a litter six months before the litter is expected to be born.
 To find out which lists are currently open, please click on the link below.

 When ready, you will pay a deposit, and this will secure your spot in line.
-The deposit is fully refundable until the time we have a confirmed pregnancy, usually by ultrasound.
+The deposit is fully refundable until the time we have a confirmed pregnancy, usually about five weeks before the due date.
 After that, it becomes non-refundable.
 It can, however, be transferred to a future litter.

 We accept deposits in the following ways:

 ⇒ Personal check (the spot is secured when the check clears the bank)

 Before you make a deposit, please contact us so that we can provide you with more information about the upcoming litter and answer any questions you may have.
 We will let you know about your spot in the selection process and give you details about how to send your deposit.

 Once you have secured a puppy with a deposit, it is just a matter of waiting until the puppies make their arrival.
 We will let you know the mother’s due date, although it can vary by a few days, just like with humans.
 Most expectant puppy owners find the wait challenging.
 It is like waiting for a baby to arrive.